ESPN Sexual Harassment Lawsuit Filed By Ex-Anchor Adrienne Lawrence

 — CT Law Tribune (@CTLawTribune) March 5, 2018

 Contained in the lurid and detailed allegations in the lawsuit about ESPN generally is the statement that “misogyny is deeply woven into the fabric of ESPN’s culture.”
+Included among them is an accusation that ESPN icon Chris Berman left a “threatening and racially disparaging vociemail” for former SportsCenter anchor Jemele Hill, and HR did nothing about it.
+Berman had a track record of misconduct toward women, the lawsuit added.

+Male ESPN employees supposedly make it a standard practice to watch porn on their office computers, the lawuit also alleges.

 In the nine-count complaint, Adrienne Lawrence is seeking actual and punitive damages under Title VII of the U. S. Civil Rights Act and its Connecticut counterpart statute, plus legal fees, and seeks a jury trial.